wazuh/wazuh-splunk/.github/ISSUE_TEMPLATE/new-release.md

 ## Description

 Example:
 > Wazuh 4.3.8 will be released shortly.
-Our Wazuh-dashboard and Kibana needs to support this new version.
+Our app for Splunk needs to support this new version.
 From our side, no changes will be included, so we only need to bump the version.

 ## Tasks